MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ### Enable automatic upgrade via Azure portal

-With extension management, you can also enable automatic upgrade for some extensions.
+With extension management, you can enable an automatic upgrade for some extensions.

 To enable automatic upgrade, go to the **Extensions pane**, then perform these steps:

 1. Choose the extension you want to enable automatic upgrade on.
 2. Select **Enable automatic upgrade** from the top menu.
-3. On the notification widow, select **OK**.
+3. On the notification window, select **OK**.

 Here's an example of the enable automatic extension process: